Head of the Class: Home media and syndication

 Head of the Class has appeared infrequently in syndicated reruns, airing on local stations and then briefly on TBS in September 1993 until November 1993 returning August 1996 until September 1996 weekday mornings, and on Nick at Nite in the early 2000s.
-Antenna TV began airing the series in January 2018.
-As of February 2020, the show was streaming on Roku Channel.
-The show is also streaming on HBO Max, and Rewind TV.
+Antenna TV began airing the series in January 2018 until it was removed in August 2021.
+In February 2020, the show was streaming on The Roku Channel.
+The show was also streaming on Max, The Roku Channel, Freevee and it currently airs on Rewind TV, as of the channel's launch on September 1, 2021.

+Beginning in 2023, the series began streaming on Warner Bros.
+Television All Together Now channel.

 In 2020, it was announced that season 1 of Head of the Class would be released as a "manufacture on demand" (MOD) DVD by Warner Archive, starting on June 9, 2020.
 The show had previously not seen any release on home media.
 The show had multiple musical episodes, thereby making music rights licensing difficult, a common problem when preparing series for home release.
 Another series, WKRP in Cincinnati (also starring Hesseman), encountered similar issues.

 The Season 2 DVD set included season three episodes "Radio Activity" and "I Am the King," because they were originally made during the second season.
 The Season 3 DVD set not only have "Radio Activity" and "I Am the King" in their release order, it also included season four episodes "Reel Problems" and "Recruitment Day," which were originally made during the third season.